Vaughan-Tarilta bridges project

 The replacement or reconstruction of the existing timber pedestrian bridge will need to include considerations of the heritage overlay.

-Where are we now
+Where are we now?

-1. Low level bridge to replace the Floodway
+Low level bridge to replace the Floodway

-View the completed designs here(PDF, 1MB).
+View the completed designs here completed designs here(PDF, 1MB)

-2. The Burgoyne Street road bridge
+The Burgoyne Street road bridge

 What happens next?

-Detailed costing are being prepared for the options above.
+Detailed costings are being prepared for the options above.
 This also includes exploration of the heritage conditions that may apply knowing that the timber pedestrian bridge is located in a Heritage Overlay.
 Requisite approvals and agreements with land owners are also being progressed.

 Design completion date